Home · About · Store · Subscriptions · Ad rates · Submission guidelines · News · Contact us · Links · More

 Awards website.
 Neo-opsis

-Karl Johanson, editor; Artistic Achievement, Stephanie Ann Johanson (www.neo-opsis.ca/art).
+Johanson, editor; Artistic Achievement, Stephanie Ann Johanson (http://www.neo-opsis.ca/art.htm).

 May

-Stephanie Johanson will be interviewed about Neo-opsis Science Fiction Magazine
+and Stephanie Johanson will be interviewed about Neo-opsis Science Fiction

 Info-Fair 2005, Saturday May 14,